andrew/ultimate-awesome/README.md

 - [awesome-strapi](https://github.com/strapi-community/awesome-strapi) - A curated list of awesome things related to Strapi.
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [awesome-shizuku](https://github.com/ThePBone/awesome-shizuku) - Curated list of awesome Android apps making use of Shizuku.
-- [awesome-django](https://github.com/shahraizali/awesome-django) - The Best Django Resource, Awesome Django for mature packages.
 - [awesome-iam](https://github.com/kdeldycke/awesome-iam) - 👤 Identity and Access Management knowledge for cloud platforms.
 - [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
-- [AwesomeCppGameDev](https://github.com/Caerind/AwesomeCppGameDev) - A curated list of awesome C++ (mainly) things for Game Development.
-Inspired by awesome-. stuff. .
 - [awesome-meteor](https://github.com/Urigo/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.
 - [awesome-systematic-trading](https://github.com/wangzhe3224/awesome-systematic-trading) - A curated list of insanely awesome libraries, packages and resources for systematic trading.
 Crypto, Stock, Futures, Options, CFDs, FX, and more | 量化交易 | 量化投资.
 - [awesome-engineering-games](https://github.com/arcataroger/awesome-engineering-games) - A curated list of engineering-related video games rated Very Positive or higher on Steam.
 - [awesome-libgen](https://github.com/freereadorg/awesome-libgen) - 😎 Awesome list of Library Genesis, the world's largest free library.
+- [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-jest](https://github.com/jest-community/awesome-jest) - 🕶Awesome Jest packages and resources .
-- [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
-- [awesome-flutter-desktop](https://github.com/leanflutter/awesome-flutter-desktop) - A curated list of awesome things related to Flutter desktop.
 - [awesome-userscripts](https://github.com/awesome-scripts/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.
 - [awesome-userscripts](https://github.com/bvolpato/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.
 - [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.